brentgroves/repsys/research/a_l/istio/cert_manager/secure_microservices_istio.md

 cert-manager is used to request certificates from Let’s Encrypt.
 Certificates are issued and renewed automatically.
 DNS-01 challenge is used to verify the domain hosted in Route53.

 Helm is used to install and configure the cert-manager.
 Since the service account is created (sa-cert-manager) during the cluster creation, we will use the same and disable automatic service account creation.
+I DON'T KNOW ABOUT THIS sa-cert-manager service account.

 Step 5: Install cert-manager through Helm by running the following commands